Code-the-Dream-School/python-200/lessons/06_AI_augmentation/naive_rag.md

 Now that we have the data from the company documents, we will create the function that retrieves the relevant context from the documents based on the user query.

-### Keyword-based context retrieval
+### Keyword-based retrieval

-This is the main engine of this framework and the key step in improving the quality of te response.
+This is the main engine of this framework and the key step in improving the quality of the response.
 This is the "Retrieve" step in the image at the beginning of the lesson.
 It takes in the user prompt and the database of documents and outputs the supporting data that will be augmented to the user prompt.
 Lets look at this process through the function for keyword-based context retrieval shown below.

-> Note that the `documents` argument for the function is a dictionary with the document names as keys and the list of words as the values, extracted using the `extract_text_from_pdf` function.
+It is not necessary to understand the code itself as much as what the code it doing.

 ```python
 def simple_keyword_retrieval(query, documents, verbose=True):